jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

-Try relaxing your eye muscles to soften your focus, and scan rapidly through a chapter, so that all you can really see are the headlines and the general shape of the text.
+Try relaxing your eye muscles to soften your focus, and scan rapidly through a chapter, so that all you can really see are the headings and the general shape of the text.
 That's "skimming" the chapter.

 The headings throughout the text are written as an outline,